TaliZi/EX3-Server/README.md

 # EX3-Server

-## This project is the backend of the web application of facebook.
+## This project is the backend of facebook application.

 ### Made by: Tali Zikel, Aviya Megiddo Shaked, and Michal Magid.